ryanrosello-og/playwright-slack-report/README.md

             },
         ],
       },

     ],
   ],
 ```

 ### **channels**
-An array of Slack channels to post to, atleast one channel is required
+An array of Slack channels to post to, at least one channel is required
 ### **sendResults**
 Can either be *"always"*, *"on-failure"* or *"off"*, this configuration is required:
   * **always** - will send the results to Slack at completion of the test run